Fabienne03/Fabienne03/README.md

-## Hello Fabulous People 👋
+## Hello Fabulous People 🩷
 I am Fabienne Olibrice, you can also refer to me as "Fabi".
 I am a second year undergraduate student at Florida International University.
 I am pursuing B.S.Computer Science and a M.N. in Mathematicl Sciences.
-The following is  little more about myself along with my interests and how I developed an interest in tech!
+The following is  little more about myself along with my interests and how I developed an interest in tech 🤩

 As an African American young woman of Haitian descent, I have always been driven by a strong commitment to academics and community involvement.
 From a young age, I actively engaged in school through leadership roles and community service, which cultivated my passion for making a positive impact.
 My interest in technology began in middle school through participation in a STEM program, fueled by my love for math.
 This early exposure solidified my desire to pursue a career in tech, not only due to my genuine interest but also my dedication to addressing the gender gap in engineering fields—a cause I find both important and valuable to advocate for.